 The purpose of this website is to help you, a "typical" U of T Physics student, start doing physics on a computer with the Python programming language.

 This website won't teach how to become an expert programmer.
-High-quality programming skills are valuable and will make your life easier if you get into big projects, but here we are aiming to get you comfortable with using computers in physics:
+High-quality programming skills are valuable and will make your life easier if you get into big projects, but here we are aiming to get you comfortable using computers in physics:

 - For challenging math calculations.